Climbing Skin technology

 Temperature Range

-At Big Sky Mountain Products, our skin glue is one of our product’s defining qualities.
+At BSMP, our skin glue is one of our product’s defining qualities.
 While other adhesive is known for failing in wet or cold conditions, ours stays sticky, all the time, no matter what.
-When you purchase a pair of Big Sky Mountain Products climbing skins, you can be sure to stay cruising whether you are dipping into the sidecountry or 20 miles back on a major ski mountaineering mission.
+When you purchase a pair of BSMP climbing skins, you can be sure to stay cruising whether you’re dipping into the sidecountry or 20 miles back on a major ski mountaineering mission.

 OPTIMAL Peel Strength